 DOT physicals are required for individuals who wish to be certified as a commercial driver and operate a vehicle with 10,000 pounds or more of cargo.
 The procedure helps ensure that drivers are safe, healthy and fit to drive without putting themselves or others at risk.
-During the exam, medical professionals review the driver’s medical history and perform an examination.
+Medical professionals review the driver’s medical history during the exam and perform an examination.
 The exam will check that the driver is in good health.

 Please let our organization know if you need more information about a list of prohibited drugs for CDL drivers.
-This web page features a brief summary of the DOT banned medications list.
-But our experts can give you a full-scale DOT medication restrictions list.
+This web page features a brief summary of the list of DOT-banned medications.
+However, our experts can give you a full-scale list of DOT medication restrictions.
 This way, your carrier will have a list of disqualifying medications for CDL.
-You can even email us with a question like, “what prescription drugs are banned by DOT?”
-Then, our team can send you a DOT disqualifying prescription medications 2023 PDF.
+You can even email us with a question like, “What prescription drugs are banned by DOT?”
+Then, our team can send you a DOT disqualifying prescription medications 2023-2024 PDF.

 Who Must Undergo the DOT Physical?

 These types of commercial drivers must receive their DOT physicals:

 - A driver operating a vehicle with a gross weight of over 10,001 pounds.

 - Any hazardous materials driver that must affix placarding to vehicles.

 - A driver who operates vehicles that carry at least eight people.